 Go During The Summer

-The ILP semesters line up really well with the three semesters offered at USU, but if you're not taking classes during the summer semester, going on an ILP semester would fit into your plans quite easily.
-Most countries for the summer semester are leaving the end of April or the beginning of May and get you back in the middle of August.
-You can check the USU academic schedule here.
+If you're not taking classes during the summer semester, going on an ILP semester would fit into your plans quite easily.
+Most ILP programs for the summer semester leave towards the end of April or sometime in May, then you'r ehome sometime in August.
+You can check how that fits in with the USU academic schedule here.

-If you don’t want to go during a summer semester, and have your sites on a Fall or Spring semester, you have a couple of options!
+If you don’t want to go during a summer semester and have your sights set on a fall or spring semester, you have a couple of options!

 Go Fall/Spring — Deferring A Semester

-Going during an ILP Fall or Spring semester is also an option, even if you're signed up for classes.
-Just defer a semester!
+Going abroad with ILP during a fall or spring semester is also an option, even if you're currently a student.
+All you need to do is defer a semester.

-To get technical, deferring is actually called a Leave of Absence or Deferment at Utah State.
-You can actually take a leave of absence for up to 3 semesters or push back your first semester for up to 1.5 years .... which is plenty of time for you to go on ILP at least once while you're a student at Utah State University.
+To get technical, deferring is called a Leave of Absence or Deferment at Utah State.
+You can take a leave of absence for up to 3 semesters or push back your first semester for up to 1.5 years, which is plenty of time for you to go on ILP at least once while you're a student at Utah State University.

-The ILP semesters line up really well with the Fall and Spring semesters offered at USU.
-If you defer for Fall, you'd be able to have an adventure in Asia, or hang out in Europe, then come back before Christmas and before your Spring semester of classes started.
-Or, decide to defer a Spring semester and leave (typically in January) for sunshine and beaches in the Caribbean or the South Pacific, getting home typically around the end of April ... plenty of time to start up summer classes or a summer job.
+The ILP semesters line up really well with the fall and spring semesters offered at USU.
+If you leave during the fall, you'll be able to have an adventure in Asia, or hang out in Europe, then come back before Christmas and before your Spring semester of classes start.
+Or, decide to defer a spring semester and leave (typically in January) for sunshine and beaches in the Caribbean or the South Pacific, getting home typically around the end of April . . . plenty of time to start up summer classes or a summer job.

-We dive into a little more detail about deferring a semester at USU here if you're like to read more about that.
+We dive into a little more detail about deferring a semester at USU here if you'd like to read more about that.

 Go Anytime — Take Online Classes

 We’ve had multiple volunteers go that route.
-It makes for a busy semester and we really don’t recommend taking a full load (because you don’t want to miss out on weekend trips to cool beaches, a bomb safari, or cathedrals because you have too much homework) but it’s helped make it work for fall and spring semester volunteers.
+It makes for a very busy semester and we don’t recommend taking a full load (because you don’t want to miss out on weekend trips to cool beaches, an incredible safari, or magnificent cathedrals because you have too much homework) but it’s helped students make fall and spring semesters work.

-Since there isn't an exact science on how to do this you'll need to talk with your adviser.
-You'll work out your credits through the school, not through the ILP office but we’re happy to help where we can.
+Since there isn't an exact science on how to do this, you'll need to talk with your advisor.
+You'll work out your credits through the school, not through the ILP office, but we’re happy to help where we can.
 If you’re required to provide some paperwork about your ILP semester and what you’ll be doing, give our office a call and we can help you out.

-Things really are pretty individual and do depend on a case by case basis when it comes to getting USU school credit.
+Things really are pretty individual and are handled on a case-by-case basis when it comes to USU school credit.
 Start by speaking with your counselor and see where you can go from there.
-You may need to do a little digging to see who you need to speak with at your department, but it's worth it, right?
+You may need to do a little digging to see who you need to speak with in your department, but it's worth it, right?

-Here are a couple more pointed strategies for getting credit for your ILP semester with Utah State University.
+Here are a couple more specific strategies for getting credit for your ILP semester with Utah State University.

 Try An Internship